varadanvk/Wordle-Bot-Pro/README.md

 I created a bot that uses a weighted algorithm to solve Wordle.
 The approach is based on analyzing the frequency of characters in each column of possible answers and searching for a word with the highest weighted score

-Against previous Wordle answers, the bot was able to solve the puzzle in under 3 times almost 50% of the time!
+Against previous Wordle answers, the bot was able to solve the puzzle in under 3 guesses almost 50% of the time and solves it in 6 guesses 100% of the time

 To run, navigate to the file `testalgorithm.py` and run it